PBidhan98/CodEngine/README.md

 <br/>

-# Select a contest and go to the contest page where problems are listed
+# Select a contest and go to the contest page where problems are listed, which can be selected

 <br/>